aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

         # The lists "endpoint_ports", "switch_ports" and "switches" must have the same length.
         # Each list item is one switchport.

         # Endpoint port(s).
-Used for description. | required unless description is set
+Used for description. | Required unless description is set
         endpoint_ports: [ < interface_name > ]

-        # List of switch interfac(es) | required
+        # List of switch interfac(es) | Required
         switch_ports: [ < switchport_interface > ]

-        # List of switch(es) | required
+        # List of switch(es) | Required
         switches: [ < device > ]

-        # Interface descriptions Description | optional
+        # Interface descriptions Description | Optional
         description: <description>

         # Port-profile name, to inherit configuration.
         profile: < port_profile_name >

-        # Administrative state | optional - default is true
+        # Administrative state | Optional - default is true
         # setting to false will set port to 'shutdown' in intended configuration
         enabled: < true | false >

-        # Interface mode | required
+        # Interface mode | Required
         mode: < access | dot1q-tunnel | trunk >

-        # MTU | optional
+        # MTU | Optional
         mtu: < mtu >

         # L2 MTU - This should only be defined for platforms supporting the "l2 mtu" CLI
         l2_mtu: < l2_mtu >

-        # Native VLAN for a trunk port | optional
+        # Native VLAN for a trunk port | Optional
         # If setting both native_vlan and native_vlan_tag, native_vlan_tag takes precedence
         native_vlan: < native_vlan_number >
         native_vlan_tag: < boolean | default -> false >

-        # Trunk Groups | required with "enable_trunk_groups: true"
+        # Trunk Groups | Required with "enable_trunk_groups: true"
         # Trunk Groups are used for limiting vlans on trunk ports to vlans with the same Trunk Group
         trunk_groups: [ < trunk_group_1 >, < trunk_group_2 > ]

-        # Interface vlans | optional
+        # Interface vlans | Optional
-        # If not set, the EOS default is all vlans are allowed for trunk ports and vlan 1 will be used for access ports
+        # If not set, the EOS default is that all vlans are allowed for trunk ports and vlan 1 will be used for access ports
         vlans: < vlans as string >

         # Spanning Tree